A Complete Guide to Visiting Kruger National Park, South Africa

 Visiting Kruger National Park: Everything You Need to Know

 My husband and I have been to Kruger twice now in just as many years, despite living 5,289 miles (to be exact) and an ocean away.
 We’ve become quite obsessed with South Africa’s oldest and largest national park, spending 10 total days on safari there.
-And I have a sneaking feeling we’re far from done with Kruger.
+And I have a sneaking feeling we’re far from done with this game park.
 Every time I get a flight alert for South Africa, it takes every ounce of my will power not to cancel everything and plan a third safari in Kruger.

 Are you planning on visiting Kruger National Park?
 I know first-hand it can be difficult trying to plan this sort of trip.
 The park itself is larger than the entire country of Belgium, so where should you even start?
 You’ve come to the right place, this guide will help with everything you could ever need to know.